Sojoud-Ahmed/repo2/README.md

 *describe my first Linux experience in different Linux commands and tools.
 #task6:
   # mpu1
-  Using sensor mpu6050
+  *Using sensor mpu6050
    Calculate the Yaw angle which angle along the z-axis without using a libraries.
+And document it in #complementary filter.md.
+#encoder1:
+*Using rotary Encoder and get the number of counts from the train of impulse from A, and B signals.
-And document it in comp
+And document it in #